 The overprinted C emphasises that this is a Cheap Return for use on the day of issue and by certain trains only.
-This ticket was for use between Oxford and Culham.
+This ticket would have taken you just two stops down the line.

 This undated ticket is for Third Class travel between Culham and Oxford at the Government agreed rate.This type of ticket was for use by personnel on military service and would have had a large GR printed on left portion.
 Possibly dating from around the 1940s but old ticket stock was still being used up several decades later.

 4th November 1942 - Manchester(London Road) to Culham